 - 6.3.7.
 In a class having less than 5 entries, the first place horse will receive points equal to the number of horses shown plus one point for every horse defeated eg. 4 horses in a class.
 1st place receives 4 points plus 3 points for horses defeated for a total of 7 points, 3 horses shown the 1st place receives 5 points 2nd place receives 3 points 3rd place 1 point. - 6.3.8.
 A Total of 50 points is to be accumulated before the competitor is progressed to the next level.
-(7) A total of 100 points is to be accumulated before the competitor is progressed to the next class level. - 6.3.9.
+(7) - 6.3.9.
 Ranking Points will not count in the concurrent run, if a rider chooses to run in both levels in the one class. - 6.3.10.
-Ranking points will be tabulated for ride ups within the class the rider rides up to, eg: and Intermediate rider rides up to Non Pro and also ran in Intermediate the ranking points earned are added to the riders Intermediate ranking points and the Non Pro Ranking Points will be added to the riders Non Pro level one points. - 6.3.11.
+Ranking points will be tabulated for ride ups within the class the rider rides up to, eg: and Intermediate rider rides up to Non Pro and also ran in Intermediate the ranking points earned are added to the riders Intermediate points and the Non Pro Ranking Points will be added to the riders Non Pro level one points. - 6.3.11.
 All competitors must be members in good standing with NCCA to be eligible for points. - 6.3.12.
 Any errors found in show results will be corrected immediately through the NCCA Website.
 Members or Show Management must contact the NCCA in writing within 30 days of posting of results for corrections to be made.